-Front passengers determine the temperature and location of the airflow for rear passengers by setting the Function Selector Knob in the front climate control panel in either a heat or A/C mode.
+Front passengers determine the temperature and location of the airflow for rear passengers by setting the Rear Control in the front climate control panel in either a heat or cool mode.

-If an A/C mode is chosen, rear passengers will receive FULL COOL (air-conditioned) air out of the side and upper rear registers.
-If a heat mode or the (PANEL) mode is chosen, rear passengers will receive FULL WARM (heated) air out of the lower rear registers.
+If an A/C mode is chosen on the Function Selector Knob and the Rear Control Knob is in a cool mode (blue dots), rear passengers will receive FULL COOL (air-conditioned) air out of the side and upper rear registers.
+If a non-A/C mode is chosen on the Function Selector Knob and the Rear Control Knob is in a cool mode (blue dots), rear passengers will receive recirculated air out of the side and upper rear registers.
+If the Rear Control Knob is in a heat mode (red dots), rear passengers will receive FULL WARM air out of the floor registers.